argonavisbr/Learn-D3js-2025/Part1/Chapter01/Imports/README.md

 # Chapter01/Module-frontend

 This section shows several examples on how to import the D3 library using frontend JavaScript or HTML.
-Although modules are recommended and supported in all modern browsers, to avoid version conflicts and other hard-to-debug errors, we will use simple scripts in HTML and import the full D3 bundle in most examples in this book.
+Although using individual modules is recommended, we will import the full D3 bundle in most examples in this book.
 Optimization techniques and other advanced topics will be covered in the last chapters.

 ## 2) Description of each file in this folder